Excel

 Use Case: How to Manipulate Excel Data for Analytics

-Let’s pretend that you need to pull a subset of data from an Excel spreadsheet, and pivot that Excel data to create a new table with a specific data structure.
+Let’s pretend that there is a need to pull a subset of data from an Excel spreadsheet and pivot that Excel data to create a new table with a specific data structure.

 Consider the following spreadsheet: